 The Queensland Development Code defines a rainwater tank as "a covered tank, or combination of covered tanks, used to collect and store rainwater from a building's roof, that may also be used to store potable water from a reticulated town water supply system for use when the stored rainwater supply is depleted."

-In the residential zones, generally there is no need to obtain a planning approval for a rainwater tank.
+In residential zones, there is generally no need to obtain a development approval from Brisbane City Council for a rainwater tank.

-If your rainwater tank does not trigger the requirements of a planning approval, you may still require building approval.
-Advice should be sought from an accredited building certifier regarding the approval of your rainwater tank.
+If your rainwater tank does not trigger the requirements of a development approval from Brisbane City Council, you may still require building approval.
+Seek advice from an accredited building certifier regarding your rainwater tank approval.